tobimd/colorparse/docs/index.md

 `colorparse` is a python package that will read and parse strings with defined color codes, showing their respective colors in the terminal.
 This way, a string can be easily colored, simplifying the work for the user.

-This documentation is separated in three parts:
+This documentation is separated in four parts:

 - [Getting Started](#index)
 - [Module Content](module-content)